MileHacker Logo

 Historical Sites

-Nizhny Novgorod is steeped in history, with many sites reflecting its long and eventful past.
+Nizhny Novgorod is steeped in history, featuring a lot of sites reflecting its extended and eventful past.

 Historical Districts & Religious Sites